We need to talk about flooding

 It’s a well-known medical fact that squatting is a better way of defecating than sitting as research has shown that this means that the colon is wide open and so faecal matter is dispelled far more efficiently.
 As a result, in cultures where squatting is the norm there are less incidences of cancer of the colon.

 Peter Codling, a designer, wanted to design a toilet that allowed the user to sit whilst at the same time replicating the squatting position to open the colon as shown.
 Le Penseur is the result and it’s such a superb design I hope it will be coming to a store near me/you soon.
-Read his whole process from idea, through to design concept through to finished product here.

 The Renewable Heat Incentive (RHI) – a kickstart for solar thermal?